reMarkable/cobalt/README.md

 * The Analyzer Service
 * The Report Master Service

-It then uses the the **test app** to send Observations to the Shuffler, uses the **observation querier** to wait until the Observations have arrived at the Analyzer, uses the **report client** library to generate a report and wait for the report to complete, and finally checks the result of the report.
+It then uses the **test app** to send Observations to the Shuffler, uses the **observation querier** to wait until the Observations have arrived at the Analyzer, uses the **report client** library to generate a report and wait for the report to complete, and finally checks the result of the report.